0EVSG/XSKHZ/INSTALL.md

 ## Platforms and Compatibility

-ViFi should be compatible with most unixoid systems - it needs a simple bourne shell (`/bin/sh`) for its wrapper script and the Boost library for filesystem operations in the main program.
+ViFi should be compatible with most unixoid systems - it needs a simple bourne shell (`/bin/sh`) for its wrapper script and a modern c++ standard library for filesystem operations in the main program.
-The dependency on the Boost library will eventually be dropped for the almost identical implementation in the C++17 standard library (`std::filesystem`).

 > Beware that ViFi is still beta software, primarily tested on FreeBSD.

 ## Build